jcdehart/NEXRAD_qpe_process/doc/howtorun_radxqpe.md

 - RadxBeamBlock output files (cfradial)

 ## Parameter file
-The parameter file will need to be updated accordingly.
+The parameter file will need to be updated to include the location of RadxPartRain and RadxBeamBlock files, in addition to data quality thresholds set by the user.

 ### Ensure parameter file is up to date
 To obtain the default parameter file, use the following command: